yezhiyi9670-local-works/epfl-nn-prediction/README.md

 - My training command: `python main.py --data_path=datasets/senza-hyp --eval_path=datasets/hyp`, where `datasets/senza-hyp` contains every circuit except `hyp` while `datasets/hyp` contains only `hyp`.
 - The training process does not terminate by itself.
 Modify the file `trace/termination_flag` and save it to terminate the training process and save the model to `model/model.pickle`.

-Current results:
+Current results (outdated):

 - With the training setup, the model can eventually achieve 93% correctness and ~0.32 f1-score on the evaluation samples.

 What to do next:

 - Improve stability and usability
-  - Automatically detect that the training has converged and stop it at an appropriate point without human intervention.
+  - ~~Automatically detect that the training has converged and stop it at an appropriate point without human intervention.~~
-  - Test the training process on other train & eval splits.
+  - **[★]** Test the training process on other train & eval splits.
-  - Use GPU? (low priority)
-  - Implement numerically safe versions of `Sigmoid`, `BinaryFocalLoss`. (low priority)
 - Improve performence
-  - Implement more optimization approaches, e.g. dropout, batch normalization, residual connections, better initialization approaches, better loss function, better learning rate scheduling.
+  - Implement more optimization approaches, e.g. ~~dropout~~, ~~batch normalization~~, residual connections, **[★]** better initialization approaches, ~~better loss function~~, ~~better learning rate scheduling~~.
 To avoid waiting time, please assess their effectiveness using your knowledge before using them.
 If you have other ideas, you may try them as well.
   - Audit the code and fix potential bugs in calculations.
-  - Get to know what the features actually mean in the dataset and implement some problem-specific pre-processing techniques.
+  - **[★]** Get to know what the features actually mean in the dataset and implement some problem-specific pre-processing techniques.
   - Adjust hyperparameters.
   - Adjust network structure.